xiota/ftn2xml/Readme.md

 ## Usage (command line)

 Some basic command line utilities are provided.
+More details are contained in the `--help` output.

 * `ftn2xml` – Convert to native XML-style format.
 * `ftn2html` – Convert to native HTML-style format.
 * `ftn2pdf` – Export to PDF using PoDoFo library.
 * `ftn2fdx` – Convert into Final Draft document.

-Usage is described in the output of the `--help` option.

 ## Usage (source code)